Burn injuries are the second most common work-related injuries after fall accidents.

 Workers’ Compensation Benefits

 A worker who suffers a burn injury at the workplace may be entitled to medical and disability benefits under the workers’ compensation system.
 The amount of benefits that he or she receives will depend on the seriousness of the injury and the time required for the injury to heal.
-Consult with an experienced Chicago workers’ compensation attorney from The Willens Injury Law Offices to ensure that your rights are protected and you receive the benefits you are entitled to under Illinois law.
+Consult with an experienced Chicago workers’ compensation attorney from The Willens & Baez to ensure that your rights are protected and you receive the benefits you are entitled to under Illinois law.